 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
 Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Some experience of applying advanced causal inference approaches - 5.
-Demonstrable interest in cost-effectiveness analysis - 6.
-Experience or interest in engaging with wider stakeholders, including patients and the public
+Experience of Treeage Pro - 5.
+Experience of model calibration - 6.
+Knowledge of cervical cancer - 7.
+Knowledge of different European contexts (especially Estonia, Portugal and Romania)